Luminova Framework

 Example:

-This method creates a logical group where conditions are combined with OR, ensuring that at least one of them must be met.
+This method uses conjoin method creates a logical condition group where all conditions must be met.

 Parameters: